 THERE’S NOTHING GRAMMATICALLY WRONG with that headline.
 Determiner, adjective, adjective, noun.
 So why is it so awkward to read?

 Every native English speaker instinctively knows the correct order in which to place adjectives in a sentence.
-Let’s make it longer:
+Let’s give it its correct formulation, and make it longer:

 Moving any of those adjectives to a different location results in a clumsiness that renders the sentence almost unintelligible: